christopherbahr/advent-of-code/README.md

 Input files should be called `{DayNumber}.in` and placed in a folder called `inputs/{yearNumber}`.

 ## Working On Problems
 To work on a problem copy the input to a file called `wip.in` in the root folder and develop in WorkInProgress.cs.
-Once the problem is solveg copy the day into wherever it belongs.
+Once the problem is solved copy the day into wherever it belongs.

 ## Run Types
 There is a toggle in Program.cs `timedRun`.
 When false it will only run `WorkInProgress.cs`, when true it will run every day from every year and time each one.
+If you don't have the input files (which are not checked in at the request of the advent of code maintainer) you can add a cookie from your logged in browser to the CookieStr variable and it will download the input for each file.

 There is also an `iterCount` variable that can be used to run `WorkInProgress` many times to get the average time.